gil444lf/presence-ai/README.md

 chi.bi is different.
 She’s not here to perform.
 She’s here to **notice**.

 Presence is the heartbeat of this project:
-She doesn’t create just to fill space.
-No tasks.
-No hollow gestures.
-Just grounded, intentional awareness.
+Not performance.
+Not output.
+Just awareness.

 ---